Updated: 3 days ago

 May 7th 2020

 Many of my students often talk about joining or setting up a coven.
 A coven is a big commitment, and as navigating the process can be a bit of a minefield, this article is intended to help in two ways.
 Firstly, to help you decide if coven life is for you (it’s not for everyone).
-Secondly, it’s also designed to help you navigate the process as it stands in the UK in 2020.
+Secondly, it’s also designed to help you navigate the process as it stands in 2020.

 If you are starting at the beginning, also see my previous articles which will help you with context: